-It's the new year and you're feeling fresh and ready to move forward with positive intentions in 2017.
+It's the new year and you're feeling fresh and ready to move forward with positive intentions.
 Sadly, your house is probably feeling a bit stale in the aftermath of all the holiday celebrations.
 Which makes it the perfect time to ceremonially "cleanse" your space and your psyche.

 If you've ever lived in a college dorm room, then you're probably familiar with smudge sticks, but what you may not know is that their origins trace to early Native American cultures.
 While the practice of ritually burning sacred herbs is something practiced by many cultures worldwide, the typical white sage bundles you commonly see are considered a spiritual medicine, and there are traditional prohibitions against the sale of these products within certain communities.
 So in the spirit of respect and admiration for indigenous cultures, I've pulled together a list of sage-alternatives for your own ritual cleansing at home.